 These snacks and treats are super fun and go perfectly with a Jack and the Beanstalk theme.
 I was stumped coming up with more ideas.
 If you have a great one, leave a comment and share it with us.

-After reading the story with your little ones, print out these fun printable Jack and the Beanstalk learning pages.
+After reading the story with your little ones, print out these Jack and the Beanstalk free printables.
 They are written for early learners.
 Inside this printable learning pack, you’ll find the following activities:

 • Handwriting practice

 • Skip counting

 The free Jack and the Beanstalk printables are ONLY available to Embark on the Journey readers.
 Click the button below to download your freebie.